ThunderFly-aerospace/TFRPM01/README.md

 ![TFRPM01B hall effect magnetic sensor connection](/doc/img/TFRPM01B_hall_connection.jpg)

-Correct connection of the probe could be check by magnet, the PULSE LED switch on and off according to magnet presence.
+The correct connection of the probe could be checked by the magnet, and the PULSE LED switch on and off according to magnet presence.
 The sensor board needs to be powered from at least one I²C port during the test.

 The sensor could also be used with other probe types.
 We tested the se [TFPROBE01](https://github.com/ThunderFly-aerospace/TFPROBE01), which combines the optical reflective sensor and magnetic hall-effect sensor in one device.

-Technically TFRPM01 could be used by every probe with pulsed output with amplitude in range of 0 to +5V.
-However the TFRPM01 sensor needs matching the input parameters to certain probe types.
+Technically TFRPM01 could be used by every probe with pulsed output with amplitude in the range of 0 to +5V.
+However, the TFRPM01 sensor needs to match the input parameters to certain probe types.
 The default configuration is reflected in the following schematics.

 ![TFRPM01B probe input circuit](/doc/img/TFRPM01_pulse_counter_input.png)